Fishing the Iberá Marshlands

 - Lures: The list is never-ending.
 Don’t be afraid to take your own and experiment.
 There’s always a chance that the lure you bring will change our way of fishing forever.
 Just keep in mind, that the Ibera Reserve only allows a single hook attached to the rear of the lure, or 1 treble hook hung from the center of the lure.
 We recommend bringing single hooks in 5/0 and 6/0 sizes.

-– Spoons from to 1/4 to 2 oz (johnson minous and other moddels that have weed gaurd are specially recomended)
+– Spoons from to 1/4 to 2 oz (johnson minous and other models that have weed guard are specially recommended)

 – Weedless frog imitations